Most business owners see a spike in annual leave requests around July and August and another towards the end of December.

 Your staff can now carry over up to four weeks of untaken leave over the next two leave years where it was not reasonably practicable to take it in this leave year.
 They can also carry over 1.6 weeks into the next leave year with your agreement.

 Letting your employees carry over leave may make it easier for you to manage staff during the return to work, particularly for those coming back from furlough.

 However, it does mean that your staff could have a lot of leave to take over the next two years.
 That makes it even more important than ever to manage how and when employees take holiday.

 Making employees take annual leave at a time convenient to your business ensures you won’t be understaffed.

 You have the right to enforce annual leave, although you must give staff twice the length of that leave in notice.
 For example, if you want an employee to take three days’ worth of leave, you need to tell them six days in advance.

 Need our help?

-If you would like further complimentary advice on annual leave from an expert, our advisors are ready to take your call any time day or night.
-Call us on 0800 917 0771 or request a callback by filling in the form on the right.
+For further complimentary advice on annual leave from an expert, call us any time day or night on 0800 917 0771 or request a callback here.